openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 .. meta:
     frontend_status: Done

-A *casting conversion from a type parameter* attempts to convert an expression of the type parameter to any reference type (see :ref:`Reference Types`) which is to be specified as a target type.
+*Casting conversion from a type parameter* attempts to convert an expression of the type parameter to any reference type (see :ref:`Reference Types`) which is to be specified as a target type.